theory/justatheory/content/post/past/db/pg/comparing-relations.md

 benchmarks, I found it to be about 4 times slower than pure SQL, not ten times, but still).
 A number of functions can likely be rewritten in C, and maybe data can be stored in memory rather than in a temporary table.
-Overall, though, the speed of the tests doesn’t really concern me much.
+Overall, though, the speed of the tests doesn't really concern me much.
 I'm quite used to large test suites, such as that for [Bricolage], that take 5 or 10 minutes or more.
-This is because, compared to the time it would take me to maintain the code without tests, it’s nothing.
+This is because, compared to the time it would take me to maintain the code without tests, it's nothing.
 I find and fix bugs much more quickly thanks to regression tests.
 And really, one should just run a subset of the tests for whatever one is working on, and then run the full suite before checking in.
-One could even have a larger, more comprehensive (read: slower) test suite that’s run via a cron job, so that it identifies bugs in checked in code but developers don’t have to spend a lot of time waiting for tests to finish running.
+One could even have a larger, more comprehensive (read: slower) test suite that's run via a cron job, so that it identifies bugs in checked in code but developers don't have to spend a lot of time waiting for tests to finish running.

-As a result, I wouldn’t advocate for converting the existing PostgreSQL regression test suite to pgTAP.
+As a result, I wouldn't advocate for converting the existing PostgreSQL regression test suite to pgTAP.
 I could see writing a new suite of tests on pgTAP that run on the [build farm].
-This would be great, as they would complement the existing test suite, and be able to test stuff that can’t be tested with `pg_regress`.
+This would be great, as they would complement the existing test suite, and be able to test stuff that can't be tested with `pg_regress`.

 So really, the performance issue can be addressed in a few ways, some technical, some social, some structural.
-Like I said, I'm not overly concerned about it, and I wouldn’t make Tom suffer unduly from it, either (I converted all of the CITEXT tests to plain SQL).
+Like I said, I'm not overly concerned about it, and I wouldn't make Tom suffer unduly from it, either (I converted all of the CITEXT tests to plain SQL).

 ### Coercing Composite Values